expipiplus1/hie-reload-example/readme.md

 ## To reproduce

 - Correct the path to `idInfo` in src/Bar.hs
-- Build hie-bios using the nixpkgs infrastructure
+- Check `Foo.hs` with the nixpkgs infra hie-bios
-    - `nix-build hie-bios-nixpkgs.nix`
-- run './result/bin/hie-bios check src/Foo.hs'
+    - run `$(nix-build --no-out-link hie-bios-nixpkgs.nix)/result/bin/hie-bios check src/Foo.hs`
 - Observe that the values in `idInfo` are correct
 - Build hie-bios using the haskell.nix infrastructure
     - `nix-build hie-bios-haskell.nix.nix`
+- Check `Foo.hs` with the haskell.nix hie-bios
-- run './result/bin/hie-bios check src/Foo.hs'
+    - run `$(nix-build --no-out-link hie-bios-haskell-nix.nix)/result/bin/hie-bios check src/Foo.hs`
 - Observe that the `idInfo` file contains two different and incorrect infos for `'id`

     ```haskell